hirosystems/bitcoin-indexer/README.md

 Docker images are also available at https://hub.docker.com/r/hirosystems/bitcoin-indexer

+Note: You may need to install additional LLVM and Clang dependencies if they are not already available on your system.

 ## Running the Indexer

 The following command will start indexing Ordinals activity and will continue to stream new blocks